KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 ### 4.59 The Inverse Avatar — Nekron’s Echo

 Opposing Theon’s motion
-is not an enemy —
+is not a rival sovereign —
 but an **inverse avatar**.

 A principle incarnated through absence.